k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 #### Which Process Populates the TDM_LU_TYPE_RELATION_EID?

 The TDM_LU_TYPE_RELATION_EID is populated by carrying out a sync on the parent LUI.
-The **fnEnrichmentChildLink** enrichment function is attached to the root table of each parent LU and populates the TDM_LU_TYPE_RELATION_EID table except for [delete only tasks](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#delete-entity-without-load) where no data is extracted from the data sources.
+The **fnEnrichmentChildLink** enrichment function is attached to the root table of each parent LU.
+It populates the TDM_LU_TYPE_RELATION_EID table with the parent-child link IDs except for [delete only tasks](/articles/TDM/tdm_gui/19_delete_only_task.md) or [reserve only tasks](/articles/TDM/tdm_gui/20_reserve_only_task.md)  where no data is extracted from the data sources.
 This function runs on the parent LU.
-The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation to get the child IDs of each parent LUI.
+The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation to get the child IDs of the task's child LUs.
+The related child IDs are populated on each parent LUI.

-Click for more information about the [TDM task operation modes](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#operation-mode).

 #### TDM_LU_TYPE_RELATION_EID Structure